 Summer means fun in the sun, but it also means parts of the U.S. and Puerto Rico are right in the middle of hurricane season.
 According to www.weather.com, hurricane season typically runs from June 1 – Nov 30.
 Years past have brought some devastating storms, this year the experts are predicting less activity.
-While this is reassuring to hear, it always pays to be prepared, so protect your pets this hurricane season (and the rest of the year) with our guidelines for pet disaster preparations:
+While this is reassuring to hear, it always pays to be prepared.
+So, protect your pets this hurricane season (and the rest of the year) with our safety tips regarding pets and hurricanes.

 It is always a good plan to stock up on food, water, basic necessities, comfort, and first aid for you and your pet.
 If the power goes out you will want to have lighting options – flashlights, candles, and stock up on plenty of batteries.

-According to on-site Trupanion Veterinarian, Dr. Sarah Nold, “Preferably your pet’s kit should be stored in a waterproof container that can be easily moved.
-This kit should include at least a few days’ supplies of water, food, can opener, cat litter/litter box, and include pet’s medical records.”
+According to on-site Trupanion veterinarian, Dr. Sarah Nold, “Preferably your pet’s emergency kit should be stored in a waterproof container that can be easily moved.
+This kit should include at least a two weeks supplies of water, food, can opener, cat litter/litter box, and include pet’s medical records.”

-Tropical Storms can morph into a hurricane rather quickly.
+Tropical storms can morph into a hurricane rather quickly.
 The speed and velocity of a hurricane can change at a moment’s notice, so it is best to stay informed.
 You want to know the minute evacuation becomes a mandatory requirement.
-News outlets and Emergency Apps are an excellent way to stay informed.
+Also, news outlets and emergency apps are an excellent way to stay informed.
 Additionally investing in a hand-crank powered emergency radio is another great option.

-Dr. Nold states, “If your family is at risk of being hit by a hurricane, it is best to plan in advance.
+Nold says, “if your family is at risk of being hit by a hurricane, it is best to plan in advance.
 Plan in advance where you going to evacuate to, as many shelters, and hotels do not allow pets.
 By evacuating early, this allows the flexibility to take your pet with you.”
-Check with local shelter requirements in advance.
+Further, check with local shelter requirements in advance.

-By providing necessities, keeping identification available, and preparing in advance you can help protect a pet when that hurricane strikes and be out of harm’s way.
+By providing necessities, keeping identification available, and preparing in advance you can help protect your pets when that hurricane strikes and be out of harm’s way.